Allocation and Distribution of Recovered Facilities and Administrative Costs (Policy 6100)

 3.3 Facilities and Administrative Cost Rate

-The amount of F&A costs to be recovered from the sponsoring agency depends upon the rate (percentage of the direct costbase) that is allowed by or negotiated with the sponsor.
+The amount of F&A costs to be recovered from the sponsor depends upon the rate (percentage of the direct cost base) allowed by or negotiated with the sponsor.

-The rate at which F&A costs are calculated is determined by a number of factors such as the type of sponsor (federal, state, private industry, etc.), the nature of the project (research, instruction or other activity), and the location of the project (on or off campus).
-The University applies standard F&A rates for projects funded by the federal government and the State of Idaho.
-In some cases, the sponsor unilaterally limits the rate at which the University may be reimbursed for Facilities and Administrative costs.
+The rate at which F&A costs are calculated is determined by factors such as the rates negotiated with the federal government, as well as the type of sponsor (federal, state, private industry, etc.), the nature of the project (research, instruction or other activity), and the location of the project (on or off campus).
+Unless there is a compelling reason to do otherwise, the University applies its full federally-negotiated F&A rates for all Sponsored Projects.

 3.4 Facilities and Administrative Cost Recovery (or Recovered F&A)